JECSand/yahoofinancials/README.md

 $ python demo.py WFC C BAC
 ```

-## Features
+## Module Methods
-Financial Data is returned as JSON.
+* The financial data from all methods is returned as JSON.
-Run multiple stocks at once in groupings
+* You can run multiple stocks at once using an inputted array or run an individual stock using an inputted string.
-Works on most versions of python 2 and 3
+* YahooFinancials works on most versions of python 2 and 3 and runs on all operating systems.
+(Windows, Mac, Linux)

-List of Current Included Methods:
+### Featured Methods
 1. get_financial_stmts(frequency, statement_type, reformat=True)
    * frequency can be either 'annual' or 'quarterly'.
    * statement_type can be 'income', 'balance', 'cash' or a list of several.